Explosives - Frequently asked questions

 The price of a licence depends on the type of licence requested.

-For a licence the storage of no more than 2000kg of explosives, the fee is dependant on whether it is a new licence, or a renewal and the period for which it is granted for.
+For a licence for the storage of no more than 2000kg of explosives, the fee is dependent on whether it is a new licence, or a renewal and the period for which it is granted.

 For a licence requiring local authority assent, an initial fee is charged with a fee per hour worked on the licence.
 The actual amount will vary depending on processing time and work involved.